Get News & Updates Directly To Your Inbox

 Download the BCBSIL App.
 Your coverage information in the palm of your hand.

 Find A Doctor Or Hospital In Your Network.

-Actually, no!
-Blue Cross and Blue Shield of Illinois is not owned by investors, but by our members.
-This business model means our profits go back into the business.
-This lets us focus on finding innovative ways to make the health care system work that mean improved care and more control over health care costs.
+Actually, no. Blue Cross and Blue Shield of Illinois is not owned by investors.
+It’s owned by our members.
+Our business model means profits go back into the business.
+This lets us focus on finding innovative ways to make the health care system work in ways that deliver better care while controlling health care costs.

-The rest of your premium goes to processing health care claims, providing customer service to help members, and offering programs to help people stay well.
-A share also goes to the insurer’s profit margin.
-If an insurer is a public company, the profit margin pays their stockholders, among other things.
-For a non-investor owned company like Blue Cross and Blue Shield of Illinois, the profit margins are smaller and a large part is used to grow the company to offer you better services in the future.
+The rest of your premium helps process health care claims, provide customer service to our members, and offer programs to encourage people to stay well.
+A share also goes to the health insurer’s profit margin.
+If an insurer is a public company, the profit margin pays stockholders, among other things.
+For a non-investor-owned company like Blue Cross and Blue Shield of Illinois, the profit margins are smaller, but a large part is used to fund company growth and better member services.

 In the end, your monthly health insurance payment does just that.
-It helps pay for taking care of you and helps provide you with quality service, in sickness and in health, every single year.
+It helps pay for your care, in sickness and health, every single year.